 In 1884, Dartmouth along with other centres adopted Standard Time of the 60th meridian.
 Timepieces were advanced 14 minutes before noon on March 1st.
 Louis D. Robinson resigned as Principal of Schools, and was succeeded by H. S. Congdon.
 William Mac-Kenzie became Chief of the two-man police force, in place of Robert Lehan.

 Construction of the railway bridge at the Narrows began that spring.
-M. J. Hogan of Quebec was the contractor for the timber and trestle work shown on page 74.
+M. J. Hogan of Quebec was the contractor for the timber and trestle work.
 The Starr Manufacturing Company under the supervision of John Forbes, made the 200-foot swinging drawbridge.
 Duncan Waddell did the stone work.
 One of his divers, Edward Whebby, recently returned from Honolulu, was the first casualty.
 After working in 20 fathoms of water, he complained of being unwell and died within a few hours.

 Bones are being turned out in every direction to the eastward of the town-plot, which was known as the plague graveyard when the [Indigenous people] died in large numbers owing to the scurvy being brought among them by the French, and also by the deaths of French discoverers who died there in hundreds previous to the settlement of Halifax, said the report.